tonetsang/rainbowReads/README.md

 # Rainbow Reads

-An app for the top 100 LGBTQIA+ books published on paperback.# rainbowReads
+An app for the top LGBTQIA+ books published on paperback.